Jonathan Hartley | tartley@tartley.com | blog | github | +1 507 513 1101

 July 2023

 The Snap Store is an app store for Linux applications.
-I worked on the backend Python Django web APIs, serving 5k req/s to provide downloads to securely update hundreds of millions of Linux devices.
-One effort that I lead consolidated code from the company’s other types of binary downloadable artifacts to all be handled by the Snap Store, replacing several separate services with a single “binary artifact store”, decommissioning other teams’ services as their functionality was subsumed, and converging behaviors such as publishing and risk tracks to be more consistent across artifact types, all while honoring high-traffic SLAs & preserving compatibility with diverse public APIs for each artifact type.
+The backend Django web APIs, using intensive PostgreSQL, some Redis, and LXC containerization, to serve 5k req/s securely updating hundreds of millions of Linux devices.
+One time I consolidated code from the company’s various other binary downloadable artifacts to all be handled by the Snap Store, converting it into a generic “binary artifact store”, decommissioning other teams’ services as their functionality was subsumed, while preserving compatibility with diverse public APIs for each artifact type, and honoring high-traffic SLAs.

 IBM Cloud